AdobeDocs/adobeio-codelabs-react-spectrum-crud/README.md

-# Building a CRUD Firefly App with React Spectrum
+# Building a Todo Firefly App with aio-lib-state and React Spectrum

-This codelab will show you how to build a todo app with Project Firefly using [aio-lib-state](https://github.com/adobe/aio-lib-state) and [React Spectrum](https://react-spectrum.adobe.com/) components.
+This codelab will show you how to build a Todo App with Project Firefly using [aio-lib-state](https://github.com/adobe/aio-lib-state) as storage library and [React Spectrum](https://react-spectrum.adobe.com/) components.

 You'll learn: